-This can be done by breaking up into smaller groups of three, based on their needs, role, or functional area.
+The part 2 session can be done by breaking up the training goup into smaller sub-groups of three, based on their needs, role, or functional area.
 These could be on the same day, or a different one, to allow time for preparation and practice.
 In the smaller virtual workshops, each participant presents to the group via video.
 You present in 5 to 10 minutes slots and receive feedback.
 This is repeated a couple of times.
 Feedback is given by the training consultant and other participants.
 Following feedback you continue to present, so in this way you develop as you learn and as you present.

 These smaller workshop groups last around 60 to 90 minutes, with each participant presenting for around 20 minutes including their feedback.
 Each participant can be involved in more than one of these smaller group workshops, depending on your needs and development requirements.

 Individual Development Feedback

 Each participant receives the feedback they require in a number of areas.
 Identifying areas which are strong and those which would benefit from development, forms part of this session.

 When presenting, the participants look at the screen to see their slide content and at the same time they’re looking pretty much at the camera, so the feedback they get is very good when compared to presenting in the same room.

-Each piece of feedback is accompanied by ideas on how to develop personal impact, and this is tailored for the individual.
+Each piece of feedback is accompanied by ideas on how to develop personal impact, which is tailored for the individual.
 This means that each person completes the training with individual specific actions to reflect on and implement.